triiberg/microapidoc/README.md

 # Use it in your project

-should look something like this: first do your endpoints then, the part that generates doc and creates 2 endpoints
+Your main.go looks like this: usual endpoints, then the doc conf (use .env or something to make it clear what env it is)

 ```
 package main